-In November 2017, the European Commission published updated guidelines on the QUID requirement.
+In November 2017, the European Commission published updated guidelines on the QUID requirement in Official Journal C 393.
 The guidelines explain when QIUD is mandatory and which products are exempt from QUID.

 If an ingredient is emphasized on the label, the quantity (%) must be indicated in the list of ingredients